Double-Ended Palindromic Trees in Linear Time: Introduction

 \subsection{Our techniques}

 We propose a framework of double-ended eertrees (see Section \ref{sec:framework}).
 The difficulty to implement double-ended eertrees lies in two parts, namely, checking the uniqueness of palindromic substrings and maintaining the longest palindromic prefix and suffix.
-Under this framework, we propose two methods to implement double-ended eertrees, namely the occurrence recording method and the surface recording method, with their comparison in Table \ref{tab:cmp-methods}.
-The former is intuitive and easy to understand, and the latter is more efficient based on a new concept called surface.
+Under this framework, we propose a method to implement double-ended eertrees, called the surface recording method.
+This method is based on a new concept called surface.